akiroom/AXWireButton/README.md

 ## License

-AXWireButton is available under the MIT license.
+MIT license.
 See the LICENSE file for more info.